Demographics of California: Hispanic and Latino Californians

 Latinos, mainly Mexican Americans, form the largest collective ethnic group in California, at 15,760,437 or 40.4% of the total population.
 They make up major portions of the population of Southern California, especially in Los Angeles, as well as the San Joaquin Valley.
 The city of Los Angeles is often said to have the largest Mexican community in the United States.
 Census records kept track of the growth since 1850, but Mexicans and Mexican Americans have lived in California since Spanish colonial times.
-However, the number and percentage population of Latinos living in California increased rapidly in the late 20th century, from only 9% in 1960 to over 40% in 2023.
+However, the number and percentage population of Latinos living in California increased rapidly in the late 20th century, from only 9% in 1960 to over 40% in 2023, making up the largest non-White minority group in the state.

 The Imperial Valley on the US-Mexican border is about 70–75% Latino; communities with many Latinos can also be found in Riverside County, especially at its eastern end, and the Coachella Valley.
 The Central Valley has many Mexican American migrant farm workers.
 Latinos are the majority in 11 counties: Colusa, Fresno, Imperial, Kern, Kings, Madera, Merced, Monterey, San Benito, San Bernardino, and Tulare counties.

 Latinos make up over 20% of the San Francisco Bay Area.
 Many live in San Mateo, Redwood City, Alameda, Contra Costa, and Santa Clara counties, as well in San Francisco.
 The Napa and Salinas Valleys have predominantly Latino communities established by migrant farm workers.
 San Jose is about 30–35% Latino, the largest Latino community in northern California, while the Mission District, San Francisco and Lower/West Oakland have barrios established by Mexican and Latin American immigrants.
 The Mexican American communities of East Los Angeles and Logan Heights, San Diego, as well the San Joaquin Valley are centers of historic Chicano and Latino cultures.